Guide

 What is OpenClaw?

-OpenClaw is an open-source (MIT license) personal AI assistant created by Peter Steinberger.
-It acts as a gateway between your messaging apps and an AI agent (Claude, GPT-4, or other models).
-You message it from WhatsApp, Telegram, Discord, Slack, Signal, or iMessage, and it responds with the full capabilities of the underlying model plus any tools you give it access to.
+OpenClaw is an open-source, MIT-licensed personal AI assistant created by Peter Steinberger.
+It runs a gateway on your machine that bridges 6 messaging platforms — WhatsApp, Telegram, Discord, Slack, Signal, and iMessage — to an AI model of your choice (Claude, GPT-4, or others).
+You message OpenClaw from any of these apps and it responds with the full capabilities of the underlying model plus any tools you configure.

-OpenClaw organizes its knowledge through workspace files (AGENTS.md, TOOLS.md, SOUL.md, MEMORY.md) and a skill system with thousands of community-contributed extensions on ClawHub.
-It also has an exec tool that lets the agent run shell commands on your machine, which is how it will interact with the Nylas CLI.
+OpenClaw organizes its knowledge through 4 workspace files — AGENTS.md, TOOLS.md, SOUL.md, and MEMORY.md — and a skill system with community-contributed extensions on ClawHub.
+It also has an exec tool that lets the agent run shell commands on your machine, which is how it interacts with the Nylas CLI.

 Why add Nylas CLI?